MojoExMachina/their-computer/_posts/2022-05-11-text-replacements.md

 tags: [typography, macOS, iOS, iPadOS]
 ---

 One of my favourite features in the Apple ecosystem is text replacement.
-It allows you to automatically replace custom strings with predefined text and is useful in multiple scenarios – not the least of which being that it makes typographic details more convenient.
-Replacements are synchronised between Mac and iOS devices, making workflows easy.
+It allows you to automatically replace custom strings with predefined text and is useful in multiple scenarios – not the least of which being that it makes the use of typographic details more convenient.
+Text Replacements are synchronised via iCloud between your Apple devices, making workflows easy.

 See below my own text replacements.
 Please copy them to your heart’s content.